lumina-ai-inc/chunkr-table-rdbench/README.md

 ### Conclusion

-The ground truth is also not truly representative of the tables.
+The ground truth is also not always representative of the tables.
 Despite Gemini-Pro-1.5 (what we use for tables) scoring lower than Reducto, in practice it is actually better than the ground truth.
 I've saved one such example to the ```edge_case_001.png``` file.
 The ground truth incorrectly centers the title and does not add bold tags to the first column's rows.
 We get penalized for doing this correctly.
-It is likely that a higher score on this benchmark (>85%) correlates with worse real-world performance/indication of overfitting on the training set.
+It is likely that a higher score on this benchmark (>85%) correlates with worse real-world performance/indication of overfitting on the eval.